 In addition, many governmental authorities in the markets in which we operate are also considering additional and potentially diverging legislative and regulatory proposals that would increase the level and complexity of regulation on Internet display, disclosure and advertising activities.
 For example, in the European Union a new Directive as regards the better enforcement and modernization of Union consumer protection rules (the "New Deal for Consumers") recently came into force, and a regulation of the European Parliament and of the Council for business users of online intermediary services (the P2B Regulation) has been recently adopted.
 In parallel, the national competent authorities of the EU and EEA countries have coordinated their actions, through the Consumer Protection Cooperation (CPC) network, in order to address potential infringements of consumer protection legislation.
 EU regulators have also been cooperating with international counterparts on consumer protection issues internationally, such as within the International Consumer Protection and Enforcement Network ("ICPEN"), e.g., the CMA has been co-leading an ICPEN project on digital platforms in the travel and tourism sector, which may lead to further coordinated enforcement activities in the sector.
 There also are, and will likely continue to be, an increasing number of laws and regulations pertaining to the Internet and online commerce that may relate to liability for information retrieved from, transmitted over or displayed on the Internet, display of certain taxes, charges and fees, online editorial, user-generated or other third-party content, user or other third-party privacy, data security, behavioral targeting and online advertising, taxation, liability for third-party activities and the quality of services.
 Furthermore, the growth and development of online commerce may prompt calls for additional or more complex consumer protection laws and higher levels of regulatory review and enforcement activities, which may impose additional burdens, costs or limitations on online businesses generally.
+In this context, we note that in a study into paid ranking which was published on February 2, 2021 the Netherlands Authority for Consumers and Markets (ACM) has found that paid ranking (or sponsored ranking) comes with risks for competition and consumers.
+This and possible future related studies and inquiries may adversely affect the way trivago monetizes its offers on its sites.

 Moreover, our business and financial performance could be adversely affected by unfavorable changes in or interpretations of existing laws, rules and regulations or the promulgation of new laws, rules and regulations applicable to us and our businesses, including those relating to those discussed above as well as anti-corruption, anti-trust and competition, economic and trade sanctions, tax, banking, data security and privacy.
-In addition, there is uncertainty regarding the future terms of trade following the U.K. exit from the European Union, and the transition period thereafter, and regulations and policies in the United Kingdom may diverge from those of the European Union giving rise to greater regulatory complexity and additional compliance costs.
+In addition, following the expiry of the EU-UK Withdrawal Agreement on December 31, 2020, there is uncertainty regarding the extent to which future regulations and policies in the United Kingdom may diverge from those of the European Union giving rise to greater regulatory complexity and additional compliance costs.
 Regulatory authorities or courts could prevent or temporarily suspend us from carrying on some or all of our activities or otherwise penalize us (including imposing financial penalties and restricting our conduct going forward) if our practices were found not to comply with applicable legal, regulatory or licensing requirements or any binding interpretation of such requirements.
 Changes we might be required to make to our practices as a result of regulatory or judicial action, could decrease demand for our services, limit marketing methods and capabilities available to us, affect our margins and increase our costs, which could decrease demand for services, reduce revenue, increase costs or subject the company to additional liabilities.